Skip to main content

 Limit definitions

 Limit definition preferences allow you to define limits or investment constraints that you can link to your portfolios for limit monitoring.
-For more information, see Limit definitions.
+For more information, see Limit analysis.

 Portfolio types